radiodxer/learning-cloud-skills/azure-basics.md

 - You make yourself a goal for your studies.
 - The certification works as a validation that you know at least the basics of Azure.
-- Your company can use your certifications at least in two ways: a company needs a certain amount of certified specialist to get some premium level of partnership with the cloud provider, and more and more the customers are asking for certified cloud specialists to be named in responses regarding the request for proposal.
+- Your company can use your certifications at least in two ways: a company needs a certain amount of certified specialists to get some premium level of partnership with the cloud provider, and more and more the customers are asking for certified cloud specialists to be named in responses regarding the request for proposal.

 # About Learning in General